chesahkalu/alx-system_engineering-devops/0x09-web_infrastructure_design/README.md

 # 0x09.
 Web infrastructure design

 ## About this projecrt:
-In this project I Learnt about :
+In this project we have Learnt about:
 - Networking Basics
 - DNS
 - Databases